Economy Vinyl Flooring 183cm Wide Roll

 1) Fix any loose tiles and replace missing tiles.

 3) To fill in the grout lines and level the surface of textured or undulating tiles, seek advice as to suitable ceramic tile surface primer and then apply a non-shrinking levelling compound.

-INSTALLATION OVER FLOOR BOARDS and CHIP/ PARTICLEBOARD:
+FOR INSTALLATION OVER FLOOR BOARDS OR CHIP/PARTICLE-BOARD;

 1) Re-nail, replace or sand timber floor boards as required.

 2) The rigid and level timber floor boards or chip/particle-board should be overlaid with a flooring grade underlay of plywood, hardboard or fibre cement sheet, smooth side up.
 Seek advice and direction on their installation.
 Alternatively, seek advice on covering timber floor boards with a non-shrinking levelling compound.

-INSTALLATION OVER EXISTING RESILIENT FLOORING:
+FOR INSTALLATION OVER EXISTING RESILIENT FLOORING;

 1) Existing floors such as PVC vinyl tiles, vinyl composition tiles, non-cushioned sheet vinyl and linoleum are acceptable sub floors, provided the top surface of the material is smooth (NOT embossed or pitted).

 2) The existing material must be completely bonded to a rigid and structurally sound sub floor.
 It is necessary to thoroughly strip and clean the existing sub floor of all wax, polishes, paint, grease or other foreign material prior to installation of tiles.

-INSTALLATION - Easy ‘Dress Making’ Method:
+INSTALLATION - Easy "Dress Making" Method;

 Ensure sufficient material is purchased to allow for pattern matching if two or more widths are to be installed and to assist the placement of seams in light traffic areas of the room.

 Note: It may not be possible to match the patterns of Econo Budget Vinyl or Comfort Budget Vinyl.